Romulo-HZB/Living-tapestry-attempt-1/ROADMAP_PROGRESS.md

   - `look` now reports visible items and other actors in the location.
   - An `analyze` tool reports item details.
   - A `scream` tool lets actors broadcast messages; nearby NPCs record the event in their memories.
-  - A basic hunger system tracks when actors last ate and updates their hunger stage each tick.
+  - A basic hunger system tracks when actors last ate, updates their hunger stage each tick, and applies starvation damage over time.
   - An `eat` tool allows consuming food items to reset hunger.
   - A `give` tool transfers items between actors occupying the same location.
   - `open` and `close` tools toggle passage status between locations, and `move` respects closed connections.